Pesto-Cheese Straws!

 Cheese straws

-You can use shop brought pastry and shop brought pesto if you will find it easier – the great thing about this recipe is you can make it your way!
+You can use shop brought pastry and shop brought pesto if you will find it easier – the great thing about this recipe is you can make it your way… When I do make my own ingredients I have used this Jamie Oliver recipe for the pesto and I use Gordon Ramsay’s method found on BBC Good Food for the homemade puff pastry.

-Pesto is a wonderful thing and it is SO easy to make your own!
+Pesto is a wonderful thing and it is SO easy to make your own.
 I love making my own as I go through so much of it at home.
-Using simple ingredients like oil, pine nuts and basil, you get a delicious pesto that you can use as a sauce or a drizzle.
+Using simple ingredients like olive oil, parmesan, pine nuts and basil, you get a delicious pesto that you can use as a sauce or a drizzle depending on what your taste buds desire.

-I add pesto as a base spread to the pastry with my cheese straws as I love the combination of pesto and cheese together.
-Its great on pizza and pasta, and now it is tasty within these cheese straws!
+I am definitely not the first to combine cheese and pesto but my gosh I won’t be the last.
+I add my pesto as a base spread to the pastry of my cheese straws as I love the combination.
+It’s also great on pizza and pasta, and now it is tasty within these cheese straws.

 Cheese

 I use both cheddar and parmesan within these cheese straws.
-Cheddar is my favourite – I love a strong cheddar as I really want to taste the cheese throughout.
+Cheddar is my favourite – I love a strong mature cheddar as I really want to taste the cheese throughout and the strong flavour can break through the pastry, don’t be afraid to use other cheeses here though, red leicester, smoked maybe even blue cheese!

 Ingredients